 3rd Party Identity Providers

 The Dashboard exposes a special API to implement custom authentications for the Dashboard and Portal.
-See the Docs.
+See the Dashboard Admin API for more details.

 You can use the